 Took a precarious U-turn (car almost slid backwards - it simply couldn't reverse against the steep slopes), both women were scared stiff.
 In retrospect, it was really exciting though!
 On the way back, I took a sudden stop and started climbing down slopes, to the bewilderment of the 2.
 Managed to find a whole population of Drosera rotundifolia and Pinguicula!
 Back to Portree, had a nasty time when I got back (remember my sms Mr Ye?).
 Spent the night being very upset, and was attached by a hordge of midges while sitting out in the garden.
 Narration to be continued ...

 Lost on our way to ride some heavy horses, and ended up at the southern-most point of Skye.
 A drive that'll be the stuff of nightmares for decades to come.
 Precipitous drops and overhanging cliffs on the left, no space for U-turns (we were lost), single-track roads wide enough for only 1 car to pass, steep slopes that made the car groan even on first gear, blind summits and blind turns.
 Eeeep.
+Driver's solace on the way back to Portree - crazy CP guy scrambling down slopes.Score!
+Drosera rotundifolia and Pinguicula lusitanicum were found at this locality.
+Brought back a sample of Sphagnum moss to try and grow.
+DAY 9Took a roundabout journey through the north of Skye to reach Uig, a small town on the western coast.
+The entire trip was impromptou, and we only decided to visit the Fairy Glen near Uig that very morning.
+The eastern route was shorter, but Phillip advised that the western roundabout route was much more picturesque.
+Indeed, it was sooo worth it!

 The Old Man of Storr.
 Whoever that old man was, he sure took an overdose of Viagra!